Are American Missionaries Still Relevant Overseas?

 SALT Leadership’s mission is to glorify God by developing, training, and supporting church leaders in underserved regions of the world to handle scripture competently, be effective leaders, and equip others to be dedicated followers of Jesus Christ.

-What they are doing should serve as a road-map for many overseas Missionaries from America as our roles are changing.
+What they are doing should serve as a road map for many overseas missionaries from America, as our roles are changing.

 From Leading to Lifting-up🙌🏼